Pelvic Floor Exercises: How the Pros Return to Running Postpartum

 Then do walk/running intervals, then running.
 This can be several weeks to a few months of gradual progression depending on the issues women are dealing with.
 Again, check out the Youtube channel for exercise ideas to work into your routine.

-What should any mother runner, regardless of age, be doing to keep her pelvic floor healthy?
+Regardless of age, what should any mother runner be doing to strengthen her pelvic floor?

 Doing the basics a few times a week (10 minutes a day, twice a week) is a good base.
 Incorporating core control into your other harder core exercises is important as well.
 Women who deal with prolapse will want to learn about intra-abdominal pressure and how different breathing patterns can help.
 This is all taught in ReCORE and there are a few videos on Youtube.

-How can we tell if we have pelvic floor or core issues?
+How can we tell if we have a weak pelvic floor?